Maras & Moray

 Maras and Moray are located at similar altitudes to Cusco (11,120 ft or 3,400 m).
 Altitude sickness is a common concern for travelers visiting the Andean region of Peru.
 Severe reactions to the altitude are rare and hard to predict.
 Most travelers experience minor side effects, including shortness of breath, nausea, headache, and loss of appetite.

-Here are some tips to help you acclimate better:
+Tips to help you acclimate better:

 - Some travelers may consider spending their first couple nights at a hotel in the Sacred Valley instead of Cusco.
 The elevation of the Sacred Valley is lower, making the adjustment to the altitude less extreme.